Back from the Brink

 In this project, our Threatened Species Ecologist has been working with the South Australian Seed Conservation Centre at the Adelaide Botanic Garden, to propagate and re-wild populations of native orchids throughout our region.

-Watch this video to learn more about the project and the complex and unique propagation process involved.
+Watch these videos to learn more about the project and the complex and unique propagation process involved.

 Targeted revegetation brings hope for threatened finch recovery

-Bird monitoring undertaken at ‘Back from the Brink’ revegetation sites has revealed the regionally critically endangered Western Beautiful Firetail is already using the new habitat, within a few years of planting.
+Bird monitoring undertaken at ‘Back from the Brink’ revegetation sites has revealed the regionally critically endangered western beautiful firetail is already using the new habitat, within five years of planting.

 Hooded Plover project